Derivative in calculus: Definition, Rules, and how to calculate it by using the chain rule?

 How to calculate derivatives by using the chain rule?

 The problems of derivatives can be solved easily by using the rules of differentiation.
-Following are a few examples of derivatives solved by using the chain rule.
-Keep one thing in mind, to apply the chain rule all the other rules of differentiation are also used.
+The following are a few examples of derivatives solved by using the chain rule.
+Keep one thing in mind: to apply the chain rule, you also need to use the other rules of differentiation.

 Example 1